 The aims of the project are to provide safer walking routes whilst creating a more open site that can be used for informal recreation as well as improving wildlife habitats.
-Draft proposals are shown on the plan below.
+The proposals are shown on the plan below.

 The consultation phase has now ended.
 Thank you to all who took the time to contribute their ideas.

 We have reviewed the responses received and have taken into consideration all comments made.
 These are summarised below together with actions to be undertaken as appropriate.